rrachitgarg/BrightMoneyTask/README.md

 -   `python manage.py runserver`
 -   Start your celery in a separate terminal
 -   `celery -A task worker -l info -B`

+## Note
+- Setup rabbitmq in your system
+  `brew install rabbitmq (for macos users)`
+- If using gmail account to send mails, allow less secure apps settings in your google account.